PontusAhlin/HorrorGame/README.md

 ## Technologies

 This mobile VR game is based on Unity's AR template stripped down to achieve VR.
-It's maps are random generated using a random walker algorithn that places out prefabs as uses custom alogirthms to place out walls, and doors.
-The monsters are controlled with a AI navigation package and detected by using "box casting".
-The gamle also makes use of JSON storage, animations, and ray casting to archieve monsters detection.
+Its maps are randomly generated using a random walker algorithm that places out prefabs and uses custom algorithms to place out walls, and doors.
+The monsters are controlled with an AI navigation package and detected by using "box casting".
+The game also makes use of JSON storage, animations, and ray casting to achieve monster detection.

 ## Additional Information

-For more information, such as team background, sprint logs, and demo, please visit out GitHub Wiki or website at [saitejaschintapall.wixsite.com](https://saitejaschintapall.wixsite.com/), or contact any of our teammemebrs (see Contributors).
+For more information, such as team background, sprint logs, and demo, please visit our GitHub Wiki or website at [saitejaschintapall.wixsite.com](https://saitejaschintapall.wixsite.com/), or contact any of our team members (see Contributors).